Perspective drawing can bring on the shudders for many trainee artists, including me.

 or guidance...
 Read more >>

 You can see this when you stand in the middle of a railroad track.
-The lines of the rails seem to run nearer together as they go away from you.
+The lines of the rails seem to be nearer together as they disappear into the distance.

 If you watch a hot air balloon go up, you first notice how large it is when close to you.
 As it goes higher and farther, it gets smaller and smaller.
 If you continued to watch it sail through the sky, it becomes a mere speck and out of sight.
 This point, where the balloon goes out of sight, is called the vanishing point.